 The performance of the mortgage portfolio is continually assessed by Santander UK plc and external credit rating agencies.
 It follows that the impairment policies of Santander UK plc are applied by the Company.

-The Directors believe that the performance of the portfolio is in line with the Directors' expectations.
+The performance of the portfolio is in line with the Directors' expectations.

 Key performance